 6.1 The AHSS and our membership administrators need to manage your membership subscription and may contact you from time to time in this regard.
 Examples of the type of communication would be:

 6.1.1 membership-related mailings such as your renewal reminder, our regular magazine and AGM notices;

 6.1.2 transaction notifications, such as payment receipts or Direct Debit confirmations.

 6.2 For all other types of communication, you always have control of how we communicate with you, for example by subscribing or unsubscribing to receive newsletters by email.
 You can sign up to receive newsletters on our website; unsubscribe via a link contained in each newsletter, or update your choices and/or your contact details by contacting us at firstname.lastname@example.org

 7.1 We do not share your personal information for other organisations to use, other than as set out below.

-7.2 Personal data collected and processed by us may be shared with the following groups where necessary:
+7.2 Personal data collected by us, or collected and processed on our behalf by our membership administrators, may be shared with the following groups where necessary:

 7.2.1 AHSS employees and volunteers, for the purposes of administering your membership and giving you access to the full range of membership benefits to which you are entitled.